Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

    ncn# loftsman ship charts-path ${PATH_TO_RELEASE}/helm --manifest-path ${PWD}/manifest.yaml
    ```

-1. Verify the pod restarts and that the desired resources have been applied.
+1. Verify that the pod restarts and that the desired resources have been applied.

    1. Watch the `prometheus-cray-sysmgmt-health-promet-prometheus-0` pod restart.